why Diversified Healthcare Trust [DHC] is a Good Choice for Investors After New Price Target of $4.63

 Diversified Healthcare Trust (Nasdaq: DHC) announced the results of its 2021 Annual Meeting of Shareholders which was held yesterday.
 Additionally, the company has appointed Jennifer F. Francis as President and Chief Executive Officer, effective immediately.
 Ms. Francis has served as President and Chief Operating Officer since 2018.
 The results of the Annual Meeting of Shareholders were as follows.

-The market cap for DHC stock reached $983.89 million, with 237.83 million shares outstanding and 235.09 million shares in the current float.
-Compared to the average trading volume of 1.34M shares, DHC reached a trading volume of 2232681 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for DHC stock reached $1.00 billion, with 237.83 million shares outstanding and 235.09 million shares in the current float.
+Compared to the average trading volume of 1.36M shares, DHC reached a trading volume of 1501707 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Diversified Healthcare Trust [DHC]: